ScientiaEtVeritas/carsten/README.md

  * Play a YouTube video
  * Start a Google Hangout on a TV
- * Monitor your CI build status
+ * Monitor our CI build statuses
+ * Display Doodles
  * ...

 The philosophy of carst